-The accompanying unaudited condensed consolidated financial statements as of March 31, 2015 and for the three months then ended have been prepared in accordance with the accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission ("SEC") and on the same basis as the Company prepares its annual audited consolidated financial statements.
-The unaudited condensed consolidated balance sheet as of March 31, 2015 and the condensed consolidated statements of operations and cash flows for the three months ended March 31, 2015 and 2014 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
-The results for the three months ended March 31, 2015 are not necessarily indicative of results to be expected for the year ending December 31, 2015 or for any future interim period.
+The accompanying unaudited condensed consolidated financial statements as of June 30, 2015 and for the six and three months then ended have been prepared in accordance with the accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission ("SEC") and on the same basis as the Company prepares its annual audited consolidated financial statements.
+The unaudited condensed consolidated balance sheet as of June 30, 2015 and the condensed consolidated statements of operations for the six and three months ended June 30, 2015 and 2014 and the condensed consolidated statements of cash flows for the six months ended June 30, 2015 and 2014 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
+The results for the six and three months ended June 30, 2015 are not necessarily indicative of results to be expected for the year ending December 31, 2015 or for any future interim period.
 The condensed consolidated balance sheet at December 31, 2014 has been derived from audited consolidated financial statements.
 However, it does not include all of the information and notes required by GAAP for complete consolidated financial statements.
-The accompanying condensed consolidated financial statements should be read in conjunction with the consolidated financial statements for the year ended December 31, 2014, and notes thereto included in the Company's annual report on Form 10-K, which was filed with the SEC on March 6, 2015.
+The accompanying condensed consolidated financial statements should be read in conjunction with the consolidated financial statements for the year ended December 31, 2014, and notes thereto included in the Company's Annual Report on Form 10-K, which was filed with the SEC on March 6, 2015.